-Title of the course: NEPTUN-code: Weekly teaching Credit: 3

-Alternative energy usage hours: l+cw+lb Exam type: e

-in practice III.
-RKWAE3ABNE 2+0+0
+Title of the course: NEPTUN-code: Weekly teaching Credit: 3 Alternative energy usage RKWAE3ABNE hours: l+cw+lb Exam type: e in practice III.
+2+0+0 (Transport) Course leader: Position: Required preliminar y knowledge: Zoltán Juvancz, Dr. professor -

-(Transport)

-Course leader: Position: Required preliminar y knowledge:

-Vilmos Zoller Dr college professor -

-, made Zonet Z1

 In the practice of using alternative energy, students will discover the possibilities of using alternative forms of transport, their properties, as well as studying the various alternatives technological background.
 In this subject the students will acquainted with the development of transportation systems, and will hear about the transportation options which can be applied in the future.